emberjs/rfcs/text/0391-router-helpers.md

 ## Migration Path

 Since this RFC does not deprecate `{{link-to}}` you can continue to use it.
 That being said `{{link-to}}` has static semantics therefore we can write a codemod using [Ember Template Recast](https://github.com/ember-template-lint/ember-template-recast) to migrate the code.
 Below are numerous before and after examples of how the codemod would migrate.
 It's important to note that the behavior of the application [will change](#url-generation-helpers) if you are relying on the passing of the in-memory model.
-Because of this the codemod would need different levels of converstion.
+Because of this the codemod would need different levels of conversion.

 ### Basic `{{link-to}}`